 To better understand how these impacts will influence the PRM of the future, let’s look at each of these above challenges in detail.

-Partner Relationship Management (PRM) and Channel Incentive programs can play an essential role in bridging the buying behavior and digitalization gap and bringing closer interaction with the brands.
+Partner Relationship Management (PRM) and Channel Incentive programs can play an essential role in bridging the buying behaviour and digitalization gap and bringing closer interaction with the brands.

 Channel ecosystems are facing unprecedented transformational challenges more than ever fuelled by several important factors such as